datakurre/robotrecorder_vagrant/README.rst

 This is an example `vagrant <http://vagrantup.com/>`_  provision for a single session `Selenium <http://seleniumhq.org/>`_ server with automatic video recording of executed browser tests (including audio).
-The recordings will be saved into flv files on the host machine.
+The recordings will be saved into flv files onto a directory shared with the host machine.

 ::